CavernCrawlers/CavernCrawlers.github.io/Encumbrance_and_Equipment.md

 # Equipment

 ## Quality
-Below are tables of various weapons, goods, services and the like, giving the typical price for each.
-Price, however, often varies by quality.
+The equipment table prices in the chapter assuming items of common quality.
+Higher or lower quality work can dramatically affect these prices.
 The exact game effect of different quality items is often left up to the GM to determine on a case-by-case basis.
 For example, a poor quality sword may be judged to have a -1 to hit chance, while a superior quality sword may increase it’s damage die by 1 step.
 It is recommended that weapon quality modifiers be limited to no more than +/- 1 on to-hit or damage, or a 1 die step for damage.
 Higher quality weapons might have multiple such properties (such as a master-crafted bow being +1 to hit, +1 die step damage and +10% range).

 | Quality | Cost Multiplier |
 |:--------|:---------------:|